 First delivery of a production Block II Chinook to the Army is expected in 2023.
 The Army plans to eventually upgrade more than 500 Chinooks — its entire fleet of CH-47Fs — to Block II configuration.
 The Army is still in the process of bringing all of its Chinooks to F-model configuration.
 Boeing will bring in an estimated $14 billion and change to bring the Army’s entire fleet to F-model configuration.

-Included in the upgrade package are improved avionics, speed enhancements and a beefier drivetrain that will transfer greater power from the 20% more powerful Honeywell T55 engines to all new, swept-tip advanced Chinook rotor blades.
+Included in the upgrade package are improved avionics, speed enhancements and a beefier drivetrain that will transfer greater power from the 20 percent more powerful Honeywell T55 engines to all new, swept-tip advanced Chinook rotor blades.
 Without any other upgrades, the blades are designed to provide an additional 1,500 pounds of lift.

 “Our progress from contract award to final assembly in less than a year is a direct result of the efficiency and reliability of the program,” said Chuck Dabundo, VP of Boeing Cargo Helicopters and H-47 program manager.
 “Block II upgrades will help keep Chinooks in operation for the U.S. Army into the 2060s.”